Computer Science (CPSC)

 Students with a semester level of Freshman 1, Freshman 2 or Sophomore 1 may not enroll.

 This course provides a survey of data analysis and data mining techniques for finding patterns in data.
-It will emphasize using data models, data gathering and storage, selection and preparing of data, model building and testing and interpreting and validating results.
-If the student takes CPSC 405 for the undergraduate program, he/she can take CPSC 605 for additional credits.
+It will emphasize the topics of data selection and preparation, model selection, model building and implementation, model testing and evaluation, and results interpretation.
+If students take CPSC 405 for the undergraduate program, they can take CPSC 605 for additional credits.

 D Requires minimum grade of D.